-For research degree programmes that contain a significant proportion of taught courses, taught elements are governed by the University's Taught Assessment Regulations: www.docs.sasg.ed.ac.uk/AcademicServices/Regulations/TaughtAssessmentRegulations.
-PDF
+For research degree programmes that contain a significant proportion of taught courses, taught elements are governed by the University's Taught Assessment Regulations: www.ed.ac.uk/files/atoms/files/taughtassessmentregulations.pdf

 The regulations must be applied, unless a concession has been awarded by the Curriculum and Student Progression Committee on the basis of a case proposed by a College.
 The "Application of the regulation" must also be applied, unless the College has approved an exemption on the basis of a case proposed by a School.
 Concessions and exemptions are recorded by CSPC and Colleges as appropriate.
 The regulations operate in accordance with legislation and University policies on Equality and Diversity: